UberX, Lyft reject latest California regulation push

 The part-time citizen chauffeurs who drive UberX's sedans or Lyft's pink-mustached cars instead sign onto a smartphone app, which logs their location and matches them with prospective riders nearby.

 For passengers who request a car through the ride-sharing apps, the service is hip, efficient and cheap.
-UberX advertises a flat rate of $35 for Sacramento International Airport service from the grid, shaving about $5 off the estimated taxi fare.
+UberX advertises a flat rate of

 The result: a service in high demand.